 In 2018, Chris ceased to litigate, and began to mediate, using his experience as plaintiff and defense counsel in diverse contexts to help opposing parties find common ground and avoid the costs of litigation.
 Also in 2018, Chris cofounded a legal cannabis dispensary chain (ABW Retail Group) to pursue multiple permits in California, as well as a cannabis social club (San Francisco Social Club).
 Blending his entrepreneurship with his mediation practice, Chris exclusively mediates disputes in the cannabis industry, making him the only mediator in California working solely on cannabis disputes.

 Within the cannabis industry, Chris can mediate matters involving:

 - Partnership and shareholder disputes

 - Breach of contract

 Chris is also director of franchising for a fitness equipment manufacturer and retailer.

-Prior to founding Emergent, Chris practiced law with renowned firms in New York and San Francisco, including Boies, Schiller & Flexner LLP and Friedman Kaplan Seiler & Adelman LLP, focusing on complex litigation.
-While at Freidman Kaplan, he represented Delphi Corporation in a $2.5 billion lawsuit against its investors.
+Prior to founding Emergent in 2013, Chris practiced law with renowned firms in New York and San Francisco, including Boies, Schiller & Flexner LLP and Friedman Kaplan Seiler & Adelman LLP, focusing on complex litigation.
 Chris also clerked for the Honorable Jack B. Weinstein of the U.S. District Court for the Eastern District of New York.